-There had been nine clinical audits completed in the last two years, all of these were completed audits where the improvements made were implemented and monitored.

-- The practice participated in applicable local audits, national benchmarking, accreditation, peer review and research. - Findings were used by the practice to improve services.
-For example, introduction of memory clinic on Tuesdays and Fridays.
+- There had been eight clinical audits completed in the last two years, all of these were completed audits where the improvements made were implemented and monitored. - The practice participated in applicable local audits, national benchmarking, accreditation, peer review and research.